tatiananantes/skills-workshops/week-3/process_modelling/README.md

 A user tries to visit `https://makers-cats.herokuapp.com/`, but mistypes the url as `https://makers-rats.herokuapp.com/` in their browser.

-When they don't see the page they expect and fix their typo to the correct home page URL, they are shown this HTML:
+At first they don't see the page they expect.
+When they fix their typo to the correct home page URL, they are shown this HTML:

 ```
 <!DOCTYPE html>